Ensono/amido.github.io/docs/testing/testing_in_nx/playwright_visual_testing.md

   - Description: Whether to update expected snapshots with the actual results produced by the test run.
   - Value: **'missing'** - Missing snapshots are created, for example when authoring a new test and running it for the first time.
 - toHaveScreenshot::threshold
-  - Description: an acceptable perceived color difference in the YIQ color space between the same pixel in compared images, between zero (strict) and one (lax).
+  - Description: an acceptable perceived colour difference in the YIQ colour space between the same pixel in compared images, between zero (strict) and one (lax).
   - Value: **0.2** - Any pixel with > 20% variance will be flagged
 - toHaveScreenshot::animations
   - Description: whether to enable or disable CSS animations, CSS transitions and Web Animations
-  - Value: **disabled** - finite animations are fast-forwarded to completion and infinite animations are canceled to initial state.
+  - Value: **disabled** - finite animations are fast-forwarded to completion and infinite animations are cancelled to initial state.

 :::info